Healthy Homes Assessment Glenside

 Glenside Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Glenside and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement for all Glenside and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the conformance to the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records of their compliance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.

-• Property managers and private landlords must make sure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers should make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes